roshiajin-kunai/sakkamade.github.io/_posts/doll/2021-02-14-autodoll-extra-4.md

 Even upon Yuuyami's observation, Prico displays a puzzled presence.

-"Prico-chan, you don't rather understand that humans are getting older—.
-I'll rather explain you while  showing a pictures practically."
+"Prico-chan, you don't understand that humans are getting older, _desu—_.
+I'll explain you while  showing a pictures practically, _desu_."

 Haruka takes Prico by a hand, helping her to stand up.
 Whereupon, led Prico towards the library computers.